 If your application uses more than one Broker component, you should be aware of the component's connect and disconnect behavior.

 REF: For more information on connect-disconnect behavior, see the "Component Connect-Disconnect Behavior" section.

-The following program code sets the Connected Property to True:
+The program code in Figure 23 sets the Connected Property to True: